shivangpandey31/PWM-Climate-SE/README.md

 ## 👨‍💻 Authors & Acknowledgements

 Developed as part of research on climate-health interactions using spatial epidemiology and high-resolution climate data.

+This work was supported by the Swedish Centre for Impacts of Climate Extremes (CLIMES) and ISGlobal

 ---